Bobbalong/Mobile-Robot-Arm/README.md

 Power - Distinguish what power is needed and define a sutible source that is untethered and rechargeable.

-Control/Commands- Gain feedback for motor position.
-Refine controls to tackle motor movement based on duration of input.
+Control- Gain feedback for motor position.
+Refine controls to perform motor movement based on duration of input.
 Define functions to perform specfic maneuvers for the arm.
 Amend variable burstTime to hold specific milliseconds.

+Awareness- Install camera and ultrasonic sensors to gain an awareness of area surrounding Mr. A.

+GUI- Requirents: Buttons to toggle each motor or system on/off.
+A window for serial feedback from Arduino,